Every planar graph with the Liouville property is amenable

-To see that \eqref{Pi} is satisfied, recall that we chose $h_i$ small enough that every \rbt\ of \Gr\ meeting $M_i$ at a point whose height coordinate is less than $h_i$ has width less than $1/8$, and $P_i$ only uses roundabouts meeting $M_i$.
-Thus for $e\in E(P_i)$, $\tau(e)$ is contained in the vertical strip of radius $1/8$ centered at $M_i$.
-On the other hand, \eqref{w8} says that the support of $f_j$ is contained in the strip of radius $1/8$ centered at $M_j$, and so \eqref{Pi} follows from the fact that $d(M_i,M_j)\geq 1/4$.
+To see that \eqref{Pi} is satisfied, note that if $O$ is any roundabout containing an edge in the support of $f_j$, then $O$ cannot contain any edge in any of the $P_k$.
+This is true for $k = j$ by the definition of $M_j'$ (see \autoref{figOi}).
+For $k \neq j$, if $e$ is in the support of $f_j$ then $\tau(e)$ cannot have a point at height higher than $h_j$.
+As we chose $h_j < b$, all the other edges $e'$ in the roundabout containing $e$ have $w(\tau(e')) < 1/8$.
+Thus \eqref{Pi} follows from \eqref{w8} and \eqref{Piedge}.

-Finally, we can prove \eqref{Pii} by a similar argument, now using the fact that $w(\tau(x_j))< 1/8$ by the second part of our definition of $h_j$, and the fact that the \rbt\ containing the first edge $e_i$ of $P_i$ is contained in the strip of radius $1/8$ centered at $M_i$ and every \rbt\ containing an edge of $P_j$ meets $M_j$ by \eqref{Piedge}.
+Finally, we can prove \eqref{Pii} by a similar argument, now using the fact that $w(\tau(x_j))< 1/8$ by the second part of our definition of $h_j$, and the fact that the \rbt\ containing the first edge $e_j$ of $P_j$ cannot have any squares of side length $1/8$ or greater, and therefore $\tau[O]$ cannot intersect $M_k$ for any $k\neq j$.